PalmEmanuel/DiscordOutputBinding/README.md

 DiscordFunctionCSharp is an example function on how to implement the custom binding in C# using an assembly reference.

+In the current configuration, messages should be provided as a query parameter called `content`.

 The binding extension reads the webhook URL from an application setting called DiscordWebhookUrl by default.
 Specify another application setting in the DiscordWebhookUrl configuration in HttpTriggerDiscord.cs if needed.

 ## DiscordFunctionPowerShell